AbhilashAynipully/mental-math/README.md

 # Mental Math

-Mental Math is a terminal game which is python based, it runs on mock terminal on Heroku made by Code Institute.
+Mental Math is a terminal game which is Python based, it runs on a mock terminal on Heroku made by Code Institute.

-User of the game needs to solve a set of 10 mathematical questions, the intention should be to resolve them mentally rather than using any aids like calculator or by writing down on paper.
+User of the game needs to solve a set of 10 mathematical questions, the intention is to resolve them mentally rather than using any aid like a calculator or by writing down on paper.
 The motive is to test ones mathematical skills and ultimately have fun solving these questions.

 [ >>> Click here for live version of project <<<](https://mental-math-466801bbea0a.herokuapp.com/)